Terraris/anagram-service/README.md

 The Anatree algorithm tends to be resource-intensive.
 It requires significant memory and computational power to maintain an anagram dictionary in a trie-like structure.
 Such an exhaustive approach can result in potential scalability issues.

-To mitigate these concerns the implementation utilizes a HashMap-based anagram dictionary.
-All anagrams, being permutations of a particular set of letters, are held as values against the sorted string of those letters as keys in the HashMap.
-The HashMap-based dictionary strategy employing constant time *(O(1))* for search and insert operations.
+To mitigate these concerns a HashMap-based anagram dictionary with character histograms as keys has been implemented.
+All anagrams, being permutations of a particular set of letters, have the same character histogram.
+The HashMap-based dictionary strategy.
+All permutations are held as values against their corresponding character histogram key in the HashMap.
+The HashMap combined with character histogram generation provides constant-time (O(1)) search and insert operations.

 The architectural design is built towards future adaptability.
 The service provides a dynamic functionality allowing users to activate or deactivate specific match replacement modes.